dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 # Real Time Streaming Protocol (RTSP) Re-streaming
 > **Note:** RTSP Re-streaming supported only in Intel(R) DL Streamer based Microservice.

-VA Serving contains an [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) server that can be optionally started at launch time.
+The Pipeline Server contains an [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) server that can be optionally started at launch time.
 This allows an RTSP client to connect and visualize input video with superimposed bounding boxes.

 ### Enable RTSP in service
 ```bash